rellypie1983/CodeLouisville_NoteApp/README.md

   5. access app running on port 8080

-  --Although this was a very simple project simply to demonstrate that I could use the MEAN stack and a working knowledge of CSS, there are several elements I would have liked to refine and improve and will hopefully have the knowledge and ability soon.
+  --Although this was a very simple project only to demonstrate that I could use the MEAN stack and have a working knowledge of CSS, there are several elements I would have liked to refine and improve and will hopefully have the knowledge and ability soon.